 In this article, we’ll walk through the key factors that influence custom software development pricing so you can budget confidently, avoid sticker shock, and set realistic expectations.

-Think of Custom Software Development Like Building a House
+Think of Custom Software Development Costs Like Building a House

 Let’s keep the house analogy going.
 Imagine you’re meeting with contractors to build your dream home.
 Before they can give you a quote, they need to know: